 Made of double cased glass with glossy clear interior and exterior layers.
 Innermost color layer is red splotchy or streaked coloring.
 This layer has some orange coloring and a few transparent areas between the colored vertical stripes.
 Yellow and black lines, streaks, or peloton style threads decorate the vase further over the red coloring.
 There are also a few orange colored streaks and spots.

 I'm convinced that this decor is Ruckl, but have seen it attributed to Kralik.
-Royal Art Glass Co. was an importer of wares with a factory located at 243 Canal Street, New York, NY, USA.
-They imported a variety of products from multiple manufacturers so unfortunately their label does not help with an id.
+Royal Art Glass Co. was an importer of wares with a "factory" located at 243 Canal Street, New York, NY, USA.
+They imported a variety of products from multiple manufacturers.
 4th Picture above shows an original 1925 Invoice from the company.
 The red printing reads "Office and Sample Room, 5-9 W. Union Square, N.Y."

-*Last vase above shows this shape in orange with a reddish brown colored streaked decor.
+*Last vase above shows this shape in orange with a reddish brown colored streaked or cased pelleton decor.
 Although the decor is similar to the red vase there are some differences to show variations in production.
 This example was added in case it helps anyone with an attribution. *

-I would love hearing from anyone who has additional ideals on the manufacturer.
+I would love hearing from anyone who has additional ideas on the manufacturer.
 Thank you!